Zhuph31/cometbft/README.md

 For overall performance, we used data including throughput and latency.
 We emulated four kinds of network conditions.
 1. Four nodes with 100ms delay and 10ms jitter between each pair of them
 2. Four nodes with 200ms delay and 20ms jitter between each pair of them
-3. Three nodes closely grouped together, the forth nodes is 300 ms delay and 30ms jitter away from the group
+3. Three nodes closely grouped together, the fourth node has a 300 ms delay and 30 ms jitter away from the group
 4. Four nodes, distributed in pairs on each side, with a 100ms delay and 10ms jitter in between.

 The result is shown in the table and bar graph below.
 TPS stands for transaction per second, BPS stands for bytes per second, and latency stands for the latency for reaching consesus.